pavanswaroopl/SpringBoot-Angular-CRUD/registration-service/README.md

 ### Note

 - This is a basic implementation and can be extended with additional features like authentication, validation, etc., as per requirements.

-Feel free to contribute and enhance this service further!
-If you have any questions or suggestions, please feel free to reach out.